aleen42/PersonalWiki/Programming/JavaScript/react/quick_started/quick_started.md

 jsx --watch src/ build/
 ```

-The comand will see jsx files in the directory `src/` and build a vanilla javascript file into the directory `build/`, and then we can just import this vanilla JavaScript file.
+The comand will see jsx files in the directory `src/` and build a vanilla JavaScrip file into the directory `build/`, and then we can just import this vanilla JavaScript file.